 - 1. Telecommunication Tower as a Principal Use.
-A telecommunication tower and related equipment shall be the principal use and structure on all lots, parcels, or tracts within the Town of Pittman Center.
+A tower and related equipment shall be the principal use and structure on all lots, parcels, or tracts within the Town of Pittman Center.
 No other use or structure shall be permitted on the same lot, parcel, or tract.
 This shall not, however, preclude the use of existing or proposed towers for additional telecommunications antennae. - 2.
 Co-Location Priority.
-Applicants proposing to construct a new telecommunications tower shall identify all other existing towers within the Town as possible alternative sites for antenna installation.
-Where feasible, priority shall be given to the placement of additional antenna on existing towers.
-Approval construction of a new telecommunications tower generally shall be contingent on the capability of future installations of additional antennae on such tower.
-The applicant for a new tower shall provide written authorization to the Planning Commission indicating that the proposed tower is designed to allow installation of additional antennae. authorization shall be recorded at the Office of the Register of Deeds of Sevier County, Tennessee prior to the issuance of a permit for tower construction.
+Applicants proposing to construct a new telecommunications tower shall identify all other existing towers within the Town as possible alternative antenna installation.
+Where sites for feasible, priority shall be given to the placement of additional antenna on existing towers.
+Approval of the construction of а new telecommunications tower generally shall be contingent on the capability of future installations of additional antennae on such tower.
+The applicant for a new tower shall provide written authorization to the Planning Commission indicating that the proposed tower is designed to allow additional antennae. installation of the The authorization shall be recorded at the Office of the Register of Deeds of Sevier County, Tennessee prior to the issuance of a permit for tower construction.